-GENERAL Question # Sector Question/Comment Response G1 First Nations I really appreciate the PCA administration of this program.
+GENERAL Question # Sector Question/Comment Response G1 Indigenous Communities I really appreciate the PCA administration of this program.
 I had the pleasure to take 6 of our first nation people to your new Delta plant as part of the Swana level 2 training.
 The new plant is very impressive, everything is done in an environmental manner, so congratulation on that.
 Thank you for the positive feedback.
 G2 Regional District The Program has been highly effective at collecting and managing residual paint and household hazardous wastes in BC.
 The Program should also be commended for two initiatives: - The Paint Exchange program which gives away reusable paint, at no charge The B.U.D. promotion, which encourages consumers to avoid waste by only buying what they can use.
 Thank you for the positive feedback.
 PCA strives to operate effective and efficient programs.

-G3 Industry Generally cleaning up wording in the document: As this document will be the "go to" document to determine what is in and what is out, for communications on the website and as reference materials for many stakeholders, our members suggest additional cleanup and clarifications are needed.
-In addition to definitions, members point out examples such as: if quoting the BC Regulations, quote all of the relevant regulations; otherwise, readers may be confused; if explaining something such as what paints are not included as paint, but may be as pesticides, this needs to be clear and unambiguous The Program Plan has been reviewed in light of this comment to ensure information presented is clear and complete.
+Industry Generally cleaning up wording in the document: As this The Program Plan has been reviewed in light of this G3 document will be the "go to" document to determine what is in comment to ensure information presented is clear and and what is out, for communications on the website and as complete. reference materials for many stakeholders, our members suggest additional cleanup and clarifications are needed.
+In addition to definitions, members point out examples such as: if quoting the BC Regulations, quote all of the relevant regulations; otherwise, readers may be confused; if explaining something such as what paints are not included as paint, but may be as pesticides, this needs to be clear and unambiguous